E2Style: Improve the Efficiency and Effectiveness of StyleGAN Inversion: Introduction

 \section{Introduction}

-GAN inversion aims to invert a real image back into the latent space of a pretrained GAN model, such as StyleGAN~\cite{Karras2019ASG,Karras2020AnalyzingAI}, for the image to be faithfully reconstructed from the inverted code by the generator.
+\IEEEPARstart{G}{AN} inversion aims to invert a real image back into the latent space of a pretrained GAN model, such as StyleGAN~\cite{Karras2019ASG,Karras2020AnalyzingAI}, for the image to be faithfully reconstructed from the inverted code by the generator.
 It not only provides an alternative flexible image editing framework but also helps reveal the mechanism underneath deep generative models.
-As an emerging technique to bridge the pretrained GAN model and real image editing tasks \cite{Shen2020InterpretingTL,Abdal2019Image2StyleGANHT,Abdal2020Image2StyleGANHT}, GAN inversion has the high demand for quality and efficiency.
+As an emerging technique to bridge the pretrained GAN model and real image editing tasks \cite{Shen2020InterpretingTL,Abdal2019Image2StyleGANHT,Abdal2020Image2StyleGANHT}, GAN inversion has a high demand for quality and efficiency.

-Recently, numerous GAN inversion methods~\cite{Abdal2019Image2StyleGANHT,Abdal2020Image2StyleGANHT,Nitzan2020FaceID,Guan2020CollaborativeLF} have been proposed and shown strong competence in performing meaningful manipulations of human faces in the latent space.
+Recently, numerous GAN inversion methods~\cite{Abdal2019Image2StyleGANHT,Abdal2020Image2StyleGANHT,Nitzan2020FaceID,Guan2020CollaborativeLF,Yang2021ADN} have been proposed and shown strong competence in performing meaningful manipulations of human faces in the latent space.
 They can be mainly categorized as optimization-based \cite{Abdal2019Image2StyleGANHT,Abdal2020Image2StyleGANHT,Pan2020ExploitingDG} and forward-based \cite{Richardson2020EncodingIS,Nitzan2020FaceID,Guan2020CollaborativeLF}.
 The optimization-based approach optimizes the latent code directly for a given single image by back-propagation.
-It is capable of producing high quality inversion but the optimization process is too time-consuming, thus greatly limiting its real-time applications.
+It is capable of producing high-quality inversion but the optimization process is too time-consuming, thus greatly limiting its real-time applications.
 The forward-based method uses an encoder network to learn the mapping from the image space to the latent space, where only one feed-forward pass is required in the inference, providing higher efficiency for real-time applications.
 However, it suffers from lower reconstruction quality, and its network structure is usually large and complex.
-Besides, the hybrid approach~\cite{Zhu2020InDomainGI,Bau2019SeeingWA,Bau2019SemanticPM} that incorporates the optimization on top of the forward network mitigates the problem of quality, but the time cost is greatly increasing.
+Besides, the hybrid approach~\cite{Zhu2020InDomainGI,Bau2019SeeingWA,Bau2019SemanticPM,Yang2021ADN} that incorporates the optimization on top of the forward network mitigates the problem of quality, but the time cost is greatly increasing.

-In this paper, we propose a new feed-forward network for StyleGAN inversion, which significantly improves existing approaches in terms of both efficiency and quality.
-Such a baseline is quite simple but surprisingly effective.
+In this paper, we focus on StyleGAN inversion and propose a new feed-forward network \textbf{``E2Style"}, which significantly improves existing approaches in terms of both \textbf{E}fficiency and \textbf{E}ffectiveness.